 May 12, 2022

 Look down through the pedigree of racehorse royalty and you’ll find one thing in common: many of these horses weren’t just great—they were larger than life, and so were their hearts.
 Literally.
 Secretariat, Man o’ War, Phar Lap.
 They had the X-factor, or large heart gene, that physiologically made their hearts two to three times the size of their competitors’.

 Did their “superhorse” hearts fuel their success and give them an unfair advantage?
 Maybe.
 Are their tales still inspiring?
 No doubt.
 We eat up their rise-to-glory stories, and in a sense, they become everyone’s “heart horse” because they were just that good.

 But is it only the size of a horse’s heart that predisposes them to be unforgettable, or is a powerful something else radiating from them?
 The truth is, a horse doesn’t have to be genetically built for greatness to be great.
 They’re simply born with it.
 Because possessing a heart with incredible ability is every horse’s superpower.
 Let’s explore what it really means to have a “heart horse”—one with a big, beautiful heart that’s synced with yours.

 You’ve probably found yourself quoting, “There’s nothing better for the inside of a man than the outside of a horse,” to your non-horsey friends.
 But just what is it about a horse that’s so good for the soul?
-Why do we breathe a little deeper when we hit the barn door or start to relax when we hear a familiar nicker?
-And why in the world would we rather pull on mucking boots over the weekend and scoop manure for our best friends than hit the town with… other friends?
+Why do we breathe a little easier when we hit the barn door?
+And why would we rather pull on mucking boots over the weekend and scoop manure for our best friends than hit the town with… other friends?

-Good news!
-Your wires aren’t crossed and you’re not imagining the positive feelings that come from hanging out with your horse.
-But there’s more behind those good vibes than you may realize.
+You’re not imagining the positive feelings that come from hanging out with your horse, but there’s more behind those good vibes than you may realize.
 It’s tied up in the heart, based in science, and is both fascinating and enlightening.